calabash-driver/calabash-driver/README.md

 ![The Architecture of Calabash-Driver](https://docs.google.com/drawings/pub?id=1Xs6yEaqXnPXa5wgrYGulpkRQBqdPCc9OltF4op3oY48&w=952&h=583)

 *Calabash-Driver* is using a [forked version](https://github.com/calabash-driver/calabash-android) of *calabash-android* that contains additions like L10n support, which basically enables you to interact with UI elements based on the l10n key in the resource bundle of the app.

+# How to get started

+For details about how to get started please have a look at the [wiki](http://github.com/calabash-driver/calabash-driver/wiki/).